Daily Express: Richard Desmond era

 In January 2010, the Daily Express was censured by the Advertising Standards Authority over a front-page promotion for "free" fireworks.
 This led to comment that the Express has become "the Ryanair of Fleet Street", in that it is a "frequent offender" which pays little heed to the ASA's criticisms.

 In May 2010, Desmond announced a commitment of £100 million over five years to buy new equipment for the printing plants, beginning with the immediate purchase of four new presses, amid industry rumours that he was going to establish a printing plant at Luton.

 On 31 December 2010, the Express, with all the media titles in Desmond's Northern & Shell group, were excluded from the Press Complaints Commission after withholding payment.
 Lord Black, chairman of PressBof, the PCC's parent organisation, called this "a deeply regrettable decision".
 According to Press Gazette, in December 2016 circulation figures showed gross sales of the Daily Mail were 1,491,264 compared to 391,626 for the Daily Express.

 The full run of the Daily Express has been digitised and is available at UK Press Online.

+Johnston Press secured a five-year deal, beginning in March 2015, to print the northern editions of the Daily Express, Daily Star, Sunday Express and the Daily Star Sunday at its Dinnington site in Sheffield.
+The Scottish edition is printed by facsimile in Glasgow by contract printers, the London editions at Westferry Printers in Luton.

 In September 2017, Daily Mirror publisher Trinity Mirror announced its interest in buying all of Express Newspapers from Desmond.
 The Financial Times called it potentially the biggest change in the British newspaper industry for a decade.

 Reach era

 In February 2018, Trinity Mirror acquired the Daily Express, and other publishing assets of Northern & Shell, in a deal worth £126.7 million.
 To coincide with the purchase the Trinity Mirror group changed its name to Reach.
 Hugh Whittow resigned as editor and Gary Jones took over as editor-in-chief soon after the purchase.

 The Daily Express endorsed Liz Truss in the July–September 2022 Conservative Party leadership election.

 In 2023, Reach launched a US version of the Express, called the-express.com.
 It is based in New York City.

+In November 2025, the Express offered compensation to two freelancers after the Express was accused of plagiarizing their work.